Patricia A. Bomba, MD, MACP, FRCP

 Dr. Bomba is Vice President and Medical Director, Geriatrics for Excellus BlueCross BlueShield.
 She served on the Institute of Medicine’s Committee that produced Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life and is a member of the National Academy of Medicine Roundtable on Quality Care for People with Serious Illness.
 She chairs the MOLST Statewide Implementation Team and the National Healthcare Decisions Day New York State Coalition and is the NYeMOLST Program Director.
-She is a founding member, New York’s representative on the National POLST Paradigm and chairs the Communications Committee.
+She is a founding member, New York’s representative to the National POLST Plenary Assembly.
 She serves on the Medical Society of the State of New York Ethics Committee and NCQA Geriatric Measurement Advisory Panel; she was a member of the American Board of Internal Medicine Primary Palliative Care Committee and the National Quality Forum’s “Framework and Preferred Practices for a Palliative and Hospice Care Quality.”

 Alvin “Woody” H. Moss, MD, FACP, FAAHPM